vashivan/vashivan/README.md

-## Hi there, I am a beginner front-end developer.
+## Hi there, I am trainee front-end developer.

 <!--
 **vashivan/vashivan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.